peterlinxm1/op/router/phicomm_n1/build-n1-kernel/README.md

 ```shell script
 sudo ./make_use_img.sh
 ```

-The generated file will be placed directly in the kernel directory of this github: ` ~/op/router/phicomm_n1/armbian/phicomm-n1/kernel/${build_save_folder} `
+The generated files kernel.tar.gz & modules.tar.gz will be directly placed in the kernel directory of this github: ` ~/op/router/phicomm_n1/armbian/phicomm-n1/kernel/${build_save_folder} ``

 ## Tips